blockmandev/flash/README.md

 </summary>
 <br />

-You can load weights from PyTorch or Safetensors formats directly into your Burn-defined models.
+You can load weights from PyTorch or Safetensors formats directly into your Flash-defined models.
-This makes it easy to reuse existing models while benefiting from Burn's performance and deployment features.
+This makes it easy to reuse existing models while benefiting from Flash's performance and deployment features.

-Learn more in the [Saving & Loading Models](https://burn.dev/books/burn/saving-and-loading.html) section of the Burn Book.
+Learn more in the [Saving & Loading Models](https://Flash.dev/books/Flash/saving-and-loading.html) section of the Flash Book.

 </details>